clarkhtse/blog/_posts/2013-02-20-liberating-my-blog-with-jekyll-and-github.md

 - They all have their own theme engines.
 Custom CSS is painful to write around their markup.
 - Composing in WYSIWYG editors is horrible.
 Modules and toolbars everywhere.
 Poor auto-saving.
 Difficult to focus on writing.

 I decided to give [Jekyll](https://github.com/mojombo/jekyll) a try.
-Being part of [The Starter League](http://starterleague.com) for the past five weeks, I knew I had enough HTML/CSS and RubyGems fu to get it working.
+Being part of [The Starter League](http://starterleague.com) for the past five weeks, I knew I had enough HTML/CSS and RubyGems skills to get it working.

 Within a few hours, I was up and running.
 It's simple and liberating.
 Among the many reasons I love it: